Quantitative Image-Based Validation Framework for Assessing Global Coronal Magnetic Field Models: Discussion

-It is possible to qualitatively compare the shapes of these distributions, which is effectively a qualitative analysis on the similarity between the global orientation of the modeled corona when compared to the observed corona, which is similar to how PSI evaluated their performance in modeling broad aspects of corona in their solar eclipse comparison with eclipse images \citep{2018NatAs...2..913M}.
-We take the additional step of analytically comparing the shapes of these probability densities to provide a quantifiable metric for how well the model represents the data.
-Using the \acrshort{jsd}, kurtosis, and skew, we are able to provide metrics for how similar these probability densities are in shape, which gives a measurement of how well they represent each other.
-Combining the statistics of the average and median discrepancies of \acrshort{qraft} as well as the kurtosis, skew, and \acrshort{jsd} of the probability densities, we can describe how accurately \acrshort{qraft} segments these features when compared to the expected result while evaluating how the distributions given by how much the probability densities represent each other.
-Minimizing these metrics would then in theory suggest improving the segmentation of quasi-radial features in white light \acrshort{pB} observations and potentially also improve \acrshort{mhd} modeling as well.
+We chose observations that corresponded closely in time with the 2017 solar eclipse, for which we have a \acrshort{mas} simulation.
+While \citet{2018NatAs...2..913M} qualitatively compared \acrshort{mas} against eclipse observations, this analysis applied \acrshort{qraft} to quantitatively verify that large-scale quasi-radial features represent true magnetic structure.
+These particular features are generally difficult to detect and trace, since their optical signatures are extremely weak \citep{Antonucci2020}.
+The comparison of model-model and model-observations allowed us to determine the average and median angular \acrshort{angular difference} effectively telling us the performance of \acrshort{qraft} in each case.
+This is effectively a qualitative analysis on the similarity between the global orientation of the modeled corona when compared to the observed corona, which is similar to how \citet{2018NatAs...2..913M} evaluated their performance in modeling broad aspects of corona.
+The \acrshort{jsd}, kurtosis, and skewness give a quantitative measurement of how well the probability distributions represent each other.
+Minimizing these metrics would then in theory suggest improving the segmentation of quasi-radial features in white-light \acrshort{pB} observations and potentially also improve \acrshort{mhd} modeling as well.